IV. SCOPE OF WORK

 - Power purchase/sales agreements: major contractual, financial and commercial provisions and their significance

-- Overview of scheduling, billing, energy accounting, settlement, and bidding on power exchanges
+- Scheduling, billing, energy accounting, settlement, and bidding on power exchanges

-- Tariff models for competitive bidding processes, review of the existing tariff models in Pakistan
+- Tariff models for competitive bidding processes, review of the existing tariff models in Nepal

 - Identifying and mitigating risks

-- Review/gap analysis of existing and required policies in Pakistan
+- Gap analysis of existing and required policies in Nepal

 - Case studies within the region